Titus Pankey

-Titus Pankey (November 20, 1925 – September 20, 2003) was an American physicist and professor whose research specialties were magnetic susceptibility and cosmology, especially supernovas.
+Titus Pankey (November 20, 1925 – September 20, 2003) was an American physicist and professor whose research specialties were magnetic susceptibility and cosmology, especially supernovae.
 He was the first recipient of a PhD in physics from Howard University, and was one of the first 10 black recipients of a PhD in physics in the United States.
-He has been cited as the first to suggest that type 1a supernovae are powered by nickel-56 decay.
+He has been cited as the first to suggest that Type Ia supernovae are powered by nickel-56 decay.

 Early life and military service

 Titus Pankey, Jr., was born in 1925 in Hinton, West Virginia.
 He grew up between Hinton and Charlottesville, Virginia, where he also graduated from high school.
 After graduation from high school, he worked as a Pullman porter on the Chesapeake & Ohio Railway, and helped to fund his four sisters' college educations.
 He later worked in an electrophoresis lab at the University of Virginia Hospital in Charlottesville.
 He served in the U.S. Army during the Korean War and was discharged in 1954 after completing his tour of duty.
 While serving in the Army's 65th Infantry Regiment, 3rd division, Pankey earned two battle stars and the Combat Infantryman's Badge.